Welcome to today's edition of the Rush 24-7 podcast.

 The code of Hammurabi is from ancient Babylon.

-Now the uh the code of Hammurabi is from ancient Babylon, which is modern Iraq.
+Now, the code of Hammurabi is from ancient Babylon, which is modern Iraq.

-Ancient Babylon was modern Iraq.
+Ancient Babylon was, there is modern Iraq.

-I'm sorry, the holy Quran, as Mrs. Clinton points out.
+Sorry, the holy Quran, as Mrs. Clinton points out.

-And so is the Golden Rule.
+And so is the golden rule.

 There is an effort.